johntreacy/adafruit-pca9685/README.md

 pwm.stop();
 ```

-A demo using a web application is in the demo folder
+A demo web application is in the demo folder

 *Remember:* You must run your application as `root`